divyaa-ux/Random-Joke-Generator/README.md

 Random Joke Generator

-A simple web application that fetches random jokes from a public API and displays them dynamically on the webpage using JavaScript.
+A simple web application that fetches random jokes from a public API and displays them dynamically on the webpage using JavaScript

-📸 Project Screenshot

-"Random Joke Generator" (ss.jpg)

 🚀 Features